 Marsh IV: The villi are totally atrophied (completely flattened) and the crypts are now shrunken, too.

 To confirm a celiac disease diagnosis the endoscopic biopsy is necessary.
-The blood tests indicate whether there is a possibility of celiac disease but you cannot confirm the diagnosis until a biopsy is taken with one exception:
+The blood tests indicate whether there is a possibility of celiac disease but you cannot confirm the diagnosis until an endoscopic biopsy is taken with one exception: